yiyungent/PluginCore/src/PluginCore.AspNetCore/readme.txt

-"PluginCoreAdmin is the web frontend for the PluginCore management center and should be released together."
+`PluginCoreAdmin` is the web frontend for the `PluginCore management center (PluginCore Admin)` and should be released together.

 https://github.com/yiyungent/PluginCore